Breakheart Pass (film): DVD

-Kino Video released "Breakheart Pass" for the first time on Blu-ray on August 12, 2014.
+Kino Video released Breakheart Pass for the first time on Blu-ray on August 12, 2014.

 Reception

 Box office

-The film was a box office disappointment in the United States.
+The film was a box-office disappointment in the United States.

 Critical response

-The Los Angeles Times called it "a fun if familiar picture but is played so broadly on such an elementary level that it can hope to satisfy only the most undemanding of viewer."
+In the Los Angeles Times, critic Kevin Thomas called it, "a fun if familiar picture, but is played so broadly on such an elementary level that it can hope to satisfy only the most undemanding of viewer."